What Preferred Moves Should You Pick For A Goalkeeper?

 Alongside standard goalkeeping duties, he will sweep up balls in front of and wide of the penalty area and initiate counter-attacking moves with direct through balls to breaking players

-Defend – he will be more cautious, but will still play counter-attacking balls when they are on.
+Defend – the player will be more cautious, but will still play counter-attacking balls when they are on.

-Support – he will stray just outside the penalty box and look to play counter-attacking passes.
+Support – the player will stray just outside the penalty box and look to play counter-attacking passes.

-Attack – he will travel some distance outside his area and be happy to move out with the ball at his feet.
+Attack – the player will travel some distance outside his area and be happy to move out with the ball at his feet.

 A Goalkeeper’s Preferred Moves

 This position does not leave much room for “player traits“.
 A primary aim is to prevent the opposing team from successfully moving the ball over the defended goal-line.
 But …

 It is necessary to pay attention to some small things!
 I currently have 2 excellent goalkeepers in the club.

 One is 35 years old and has a great experience, and the other only 20 years old.

 What do I first look at the goalkeeper and are not attributes? – Prefered Foot.